Stanford-STAGES/narcolepsy-detector/README.md

 After installing the environment as stated above, new data can be run using the `ss-inference` command:
 ```
 nt1-inference --data-dir <directory containing hypnodensity files in .pkl format> \
+              --savedir-output <output directory for saving narcolepsy predictions> \
               --model-dir <Path to directory containing trained models.> \
-              --savedir-output <output directory for saving narcolepsy predictions> \
               --resolutions <list of resolutions to run inference on.
-If 'all'> \
+If 'all', use all resolutions.> \
-              --device <use GPU or CPU, default CPU>
+              --ensembling-method <Method to use for ensembling predictions.>
 ```